- Current Team

 In 2013, his first season at the helm of the program, Glavonic guided the Lady Eagles to a 15-5-2 overall year, including program first individual regular season MCAC championship with perfect 6-0 record.
 Glavonic lead the program to the wins over teams that were receiving votes in the Top 25 of the NAIA Women’s Soccer Top 25 Coaches’ Poll.
 Coach Glavonic continued to help the Lady Eagles rise to receive national attention, receiving votes in the NAIA Top 25 during the 2013 season.

-In addition to 2013 MCAC Coach of the Year and 2015 KCAC Coach of the Year honors, Glavonic has also guided some of the NAIA’s best student-athletes to some of the conferences most prestigious honors.
-In his three seasons at Oklahoma Wesleyan University, Glavonic has coached a total of 25 All-Conference players as well as: NAIA All-American Honorable Mention in 2015 (Kaja Cremin) KCAC MVP and KCAC Freshmen of the Year in 2015 (Kaja Cremin) , MCAC Offensive Player of the Year (Elisa Brito) and MCAC Newcomer of the Year (Paula Vicenzo) in 2013 and Defensive Player of the Year (Bristol Clark) in 2014.
+In addition to 2013 MCAC Coach of the Year, 2015 and 2017 KCAC Coach of the Year honors, Glavonic has also guided some of the NAIA’s best student-athletes to some of the conferences most prestigious honors.
+In five seasons at Oklahoma Wesleyan University, Glavonic has coached a total of 40 All-Conference players as well as: 2 NAIA All-American Honorable Mention (Kaja Cremin, Marjolen Nekesa).
+2 KCAC MVP (Kaja Cremin and Marjolen Nekesa).
+KCAC Freshmen of the Year in 2015 (Kaja Cremin) , MCAC Offensive Player of the Year (Elisa Brito) and MCAC Newcomer of the Year (Paula Vicenzo) in 2013 and Defensive Player of the Year (Bristol Clark) in 2014.
 Coach Glavonic also coached one professional player (Elisa Brito) who later continued her career with FC Kansa City (NWSL) and Apollon FC- Cyprus (UEFA Women’s Champions League).

-Glavonic has also stressed excellence in the classroom to his student-athletes during his two years at Oklahoma Wesleyan University, with a total of twenty-two Conference Scholar-Athletes and ten NAIA Scholar-Athletes during his tenure.
+Glavonic has also stressed excellence in the classroom to his student-athletes during his tenure at Oklahoma Wesleyan University, with a total of twenty-eight Conference Scholar-Athletes and sixteen NAIA Scholar-Athletes during his tenure.